eeeschwartz/content-guide/pages/commonly-used-government-terms.md

 **Subcommittee**

->Lowercase when used with the name of a legislative body's full committee: _a Ways and Means subcommittee_
+>Lowercase when used with the name of a legislative body's full committee: _a Ways and Means subcommittee_.

-**Through, Thru**
+**Through, thru**

-> Although the words "through" and 'thru" have the same meaning, the word "through" is used in formal writing and "thru" is used in informal writing.
+> Although the words "through" and "thru" have the same meaning, the word "through" is used in formal writing and "thru" is used in informal writing.
 The preferred term is "through."

 >> **_Incorrect_:** *The office is open Monday thru Friday.*